 In summer 2020, I worked at Ansys as a UX Design Intern.
 Ansys builds multi-physics engineering simulation softwares for 3D product design, testing and operations.
-I worked on Discovery product—an enterprise software for 3D modeling and simulation to help engineers explore ideas, iterate and innovate with better speed, accuracy and overall experience.
+I worked on Discovery product—an enterprise software for 3D modeling and simulation to help design engineers explore ideas, iterate and innovate with better speed, accuracy and overall experience.

-1. Discovery Style Guide
+1. Discovery design system

 2. User flow improvements

-3. Message box re-design
+3. Dialog box redesign

-After receiving the project brief, we laid out the software building blocks that need to be included.
-Because of the time limitations we decided to focus on three basic design elements (or 'atoms' as Brad Frost would put it) as a starting point: Buttons, Typography and Colors.
+After receiving the project brief, we broke down the software UI into smaller building blocks that need to be included.
+Because of the time limitations we decided to focus on three basic design elements (or 'atoms' as Brad Frost would put it) initially: Buttons, Typography and Colors.
 Out of these, I worked on the Buttons page.

 The preparation started with the UI audit and I created an Interface Inventory for buttons.

 I evaluated the software UI and compiled various buttons and their interaction states in a Figma document that served as an inventory.
 I classified them into several categories: tabs, toggles/radio buttons, slideshow buttons, buttons with icons, buttons with dropdown menu and selection buttons.
 I noticed that all buttons in the software have consistent interaction behaviors (states).